Buildings for Synthesis with Clifford+R: Abstract

 \section{Abstract}

 We study the problem of exact synthesis for the Clifford$+\mathsf{R}$ gate set and give the explicit structure of the underlying Bruhat-Tits building for this group.
-In this process, we also give an alternative proof of the arithmetic nature of the Clifford$+\mathsf{R}$ gate set.
+In this process, we also give an alternative proof of the arithmetic nature of this gate set.